Awhikax/ZBot/docs/infos.rst

 **Syntax:** :code:`welcome` or :code:`bvn`

-This command helps you to define a message sent automatically by ZBot when a member joins or leaves your server (see the `sconfig <sconfig.html>`_ command).
+This command helps you to define a message sent automatically by ZBot when a member joins or leaves your server (see the `config <config.html>`_ command).
 You will find how to select the channel, as well as the variables that can be used in the messages.

 ------
 Invite